jhale/scientific-python/homework/homework.md

 Please submit your homework by saving files with name `LASTNAME_Firstname_Scientific_Python.ipynb` and `LASTNAME_Firstname_monte_carlo.py`.
-Send an email to jack.hale@uni.lu with the subject `Scientific Python Homework` with the two files as attachments.
+Send an [email to jack.hale@uni.lu](mailto:jack.hale@uni.lu?subject=Scientific Python Homework) with the subject `Scientific Python Homework` with the two files as attachments.
 It is mandatory to complete the homework in order to receive the ECTS credits or the certification with "completed homework" mark.

 ### How to ask a question

-For both technical and non-technical questions about the homework please ask on the Etherpad at https://pad.carpentries.org/spul2021. *Please do not post full solutions on the Etherpad.
+For both technical and non-technical questions about the homework please ask on the [Etherpad](https://pad.carpentries.org/spul2021). *Please do not post full solutions on the Etherpad.
 Small snippets of code to explain your question are fine!*